NizarTarik/Marokkanisches-Restaurant/README.md

 # Moroccan Restaurant Information Website 🇲🇦🍽️

-A dynamic website for showcasing a traditional Moroccan restaurant, with both public and admin interfaces.
+A website showcasing Moroccan cuisine with an admin dashboard for managing dishes, user profiles, and reviews.
 ## 📑 Table of Contents

 - [🌟 Features](#-features)